-Solar Financing, Tax Credits & Incentives Guide (2026)
+Solar Financing & Incentives Guide (2026)

 The cost of solar panels has dropped dramatically over the past decade, but it is still a significant investment.
-The good news is that a combination of federal tax credits, state incentives, and flexible financing options makes solar affordable for most homeowners – often with zero money down and monthly payments lower than your current electric bill.
+The good news is that a combination of state incentives, and flexible financing options makes solar affordable for most homeowners – often with zero money down and monthly payments lower than your current electric bill.

 This guide explains every financial tool available to help you pay for solar, maximize your savings, and make the smartest investment decision for your situation.